How to Grow and Care for Zantedeschia (Calla Lilies)

 Watering

-Keep the soil consistently moist during the growing season.
-Reduce watering after the plant has finished blooming and the foliage starts to die back.
-Overwatering can lead to root rot, so ensure good drainage.
+During the growing season, keep the soil consistently moist by watering regularly.
+Water deeply, allowing excess water to drain out of the pot’s bottom.
+Reduce watering after the plant has finished blooming and the foliage starts to die back, as overwatering can lead to root rot.

 Humidity

-Calla Lilies appreciate moderate humidity.
-If growing indoors, consider misting the leaves occasionally or placing a humidifier nearby, especially during dry winter months.
+Calla Lilies appreciate moderate humidity levels.
+If growing indoors, consider misting the leaves occasionally or placing a humidifier nearby, especially during dry winter months to maintain moisture around the plant.

 Seasonal Care Tips